 Testing NGINX Functionality

-After installing NGINX, it’s crucial to verify that it’s operating correctly.
-You can do this by accessing the NGINX welcome page through a web browser.
-Use your server’s local host address or its IP address to navigate to the NGINX test page.
+After installing NGINX, it’s crucial to verify its operation.
+You can access the NGINX welcome page through a web browser.
+Use your server’s local host address or IP address to navigate to the NGINX test page.

 Open your web browser and enter the following URL to access the NGINX welcome page using the localhost: